Attaching a service at the page or entire request level

 Step-by-step configuration:

-• Page service (PageService): To add a page service, open the Page services tab located on the left side of the editor view.
+Page service (PageService): To add a page service, open the tab Page services located on the left side of the editor view.

-• Input/output application service (Entry/Exit Service): Alternative text for the default value "Choose": Properties for the entire application you should add the service as Entry service (executed when opening the application) or Exit service (executed when finishing or submitting the application).
+Incoming/outgoing request service (Entry/Exit Service): In the tab Properties for the entire request, add the service as a Entry service (executed when the request is opened) or Exit service (executed when the request is completed or submitted).

 Last updated